TridentSDK/Trident/CONTRIBUTING.md

 Terms and Conditions for Contributors
 =====================================

 A contributor is one who adds and/or removes content from TridentSDK's or Trident's repository in any shape or form.
-Contributors shall not have ownership rights or copyrights for their contribution that have been pushed to TridentSDK’s or Trident’s repository.
+Contributors shall not have ownership rights nor copyrights for their contribution(s) that have been pushed to TridentSDK’s or Trident’s repository.